tfb-sv/Loan-Default-Predicter-AI/README.md

 > Note: For confidentiality reasons, only the first 5 rows of each dataset have been retained as examples.

-## Key Definitions

-- **Default**: A loan is considered defaulted if 3 consecutive monthly installments are missed.
-- **Delinquency**: The state of a loan when an installment is overdue.

 ## Setup
 Install required libraries: